brickatyourfeet/jewell-practice/macosx/The_App_Store.md

 ##### !end-question

 ##### !explanation
-In the Updates tab if the App Store.
+In the Updates tab in the App Store.
 ##### !end-explanation
 ### !end-challenge